rahulsaidha/Software-Programing-in-C/doc/User_manual.md

  python show_results.py
  ```

-Then, the plots are saved in the folder /data.
+Then, the plots are saved in .png images in the folder /data.

 To use other data: Copy file with the trajectory in the folder /data.